 Calculating Disbursement based on Enrollment

 Carl Sandburg College uses a ‘freeze date' each semester to determine a student's enrollment status for awarding financial aid.
-The courses for which you are registered on the freeze date will determine financial aid eligibility.
+The courses for which students are registered on the freeze date will determine financial aid eligibility.
 This means that if a student adds or drops classes before the freeze date, the amount of financial aid the student is eligible for may be affected.
 If classes are added or dropped after the freeze date, the financial aid will not change.

 For students whose completed FAFSA results are received after the freeze date, financial aid will be based on the student's enrollment on the date that the financial aid is awarded.

-The Freeze Date is the 9th calendar day of the fall and spring semesters.
+The freeze Date is the 9th calendar day of the fall and spring semesters.

 Book Charges and Other Start Up Costs

 If financial aid (not including loans or MAP) exceeds the cost of tuition and fees, the excess will be available at the Bookstore.
 Books may be charged to financial aid approximately three weeks before the start of the semester.
 Book charge dates are posted each semester located in the financial aid office, admissions and bookstore.
-You may choose book rental or e-books as a means to lower your costs.
+Students may choose book rental or e-books as a means to lower costs.
 ISBN numbers for required books are available on the college website under course selection and through the bookstore website.
 Carl Sandburg College makes a portion of the student’s grant aid available prior to the semester to help with the purchase of books, transportation, and other start-up costs.
 Requests for early disbursement can be made by completing the Jump Start Disbursement Request.